Prannav-k/OffsetIt/README.md

 You can use this shell to interact with your node.

-First go to the shell of PartyA and issue some USD to Party C. We will need the fiat currency to exchange it for the house token.
+Lets start by going to the shell of Verifier and issue some USD to Org1 (Issuing should in real be done by federal/reserve bank).
+Org1 will need the fiat currency to exchange it for the Offset Token.

-    start FiatCurrencyIssueFlow currency: USD, amount: 100000000, recipient: PartyC

-    start FiatCurrencyIssueFlow currency: USD, amount: 2000000, recipient: Org1
+    start IssueFiatFlow currency: USD, amount: 2000000, recipient: Org1

-We can now go to the shell of PartyC and check the amount of USD issued.
-Since fiat currency is a fungible token we can query the vault for [FungibleToken](https://training.corda.net/libraries/tokens-sdk/#fungibletoken) states.

-    run vaultQuery contractStateType: com.r3.corda.lib.tokens.contracts.states.FungibleToken

-Once we have the USD issued to PartyC, we can Create and Issue the HouseToken to PartyB.
-Goto PartyA's shell to create and issue the house token.
+In the same shell, lets issue an offset token to green co for their good work.

-    start FiatCurrencyIssueFlow currency: USD, amount: 2000000, recipient: Org1 start CreateAndIssueOffsetToken owner: GreenCo, offsetPrice: 10000 USD, offsetType: carbon(co2), offsetUnit: ton, source: 122322, otherInfo: RainforestPreservation, expiryDays: 365 start CreateTransferRequestInitiator requestTo: GreenCo
+    start CreateAndIssueOffsetToken owner: GreenCo, offsetPrice: 10000 USD, offsetType: carbon(co2), offsetUnit: ton, source: 122322, otherInfo: RainforestPreservation, expiryDays: 365

+After offset token getting issues, we .
+Goto Org1's shell to create a transfer req.

+    start CreateTransferRequestInitiator requestTo: GreenCo

+From Green co's shell we can now check the transfer requests received.

     run vaultQuery contractStateType: com.prannav.carbonOffset.states.TransferRequestState

+From the same shell , lets accept the request.
+Note : Transfer req id and offset Id are available as responses from above steps or can be fetched from below mentioned vault query commands.

-    start AcceptTransferRequest transferReqId: de2d1188-1e74-40b5-819d-abeb42fa8362, offsetId: 0e6cf4da-ece7-449b-bf6c-2341c8265eb4
+    start AcceptTransferRequest transferReqId: <transferReqId>, offsetId: <offsetId>

-We can now check the issued house token in PartyB's vault.
-Since we issued it as a [NonFungible](https://training.corda.net/libraries/tokens-sdk/#nonfungibletoken) token we can query the vault for non-fungible tokens.

-    run vaultQuery contractStateType: com.r3.corda.lib.tokens.contracts.states.NonFungibleToken

-Note that HouseState token is an evolvable token which is a [LinearState](https://docs.corda.net/docs/corda-os/api-states.html#linearstate), thus we can check PartyB's vault to view the [EvolvableToken](https://training.corda.net/libraries/tokens-sdk/#evolvabletokentype)

-    run vaultQuery contractStateType: com.prannav.carbonOffset.states.OffsetTokenState

-Note the linearId of the HouseState token from the previous step, we will need it to perform our DvP opearation.
-Goto PartyB's shell to initiate the token sale.

-    start HouseSale houseId: <XXXX-XXXX-XXXX-XXXXX>, buyer: PartyC
-    454DFDEDA82FAF097F550760C502A21CD08BADB9878E8632BFD3C1461B21EB6A
-    start SellOffset transferReqId: 06f45506-09bd-4933-a816-eaacb071f158, offsetId: af293754-1e14-4f2c-9349-10daf87c395a
-    af293754-1e14-4f2c-9349-10daf87c395a
-    start HouseSale houseId: 9de61875-2752-4b9e-9d0c-0beadcbdc2ae, buyer: PartyC

-We could now verify that the non-fungible token has been transferred to PartyC and some 100,000 USD from PartyC's vault has been transferred to PartyB.
-Run the below commands in PartyB and PartyC's shell to verify the same

-    // Run on PartyB's shell
+Below commands can be used to verify the transfers in each node

+Command to fetch the fungible tokens available in the vault (fiat USD in this case)

     run vaultQuery contractStateType: com.r3.corda.lib.tokens.contracts.states.FungibleToken

-    // Run on PartyC's shell
+Command to fetch non-fungible tokens available in the vault (offset token in this case)

     run vaultQuery contractStateType: com.r3.corda.lib.tokens.contracts.states.NonFungibleToken